 Important information - investment values and income from investments can go down as well as up, so you may get back less than you invest.

-Gold is viewed as a haven during times of turbulence.
-Political tension, a weak US dollar, worries about inflation, and soaring debt levels have all pushed central banks and investors towards it this year.
+Political tension, a weak US dollar, worries about inflation, and soaring debt levels have all pushed central banks and investors towards the precious metal.

 But how can you actually invest in gold?